 \subsection{Problems in Neurodegenerative Disease Research}

+We identified research challenges in the fiber-tract-based analysis of neurodegenerative disease with an extensive survey on related works.
+First, many features identified using tractography have not been thoroughly verified in comparisons with the underlying anatomy in clinic research~\cite{thomason2011diffusion}.
+Researchers also pointed out the need for a better understanding of the physiological changes in different brain regions and the detection of brain regions more focally using white matter fiber tracts~\cite{johnson2013neuromodulation, hampton2019substance}.
+Additionally, to understand the disease, it is essential to not only identify the differences between patients and controls but also examine the influential factor on disease progress from the differences within a patient group~\cite{thomason2011diffusion, hampton2019substance}.
+Lastly, there is a necessity to provide engineering guidelines to systematically explore white matter integrity in neurodegenerative disease~\cite{gold2012white}.
+Based on these identified challenges, we then summarized the following requirements.

 \textbf{Problem 1.
-Large feature space.} When analyzing neurodegenerative disease, neuroscientists typically zero in on specific brain FRs, fiber statistics, and tensor measures.
-The whole brain can be decomposed into dozens to hundreds of regions, and the features can be extracted separately for each region.
-In total, the feature space is very large in comparison to the number of available identically calibrated brain scans.
-This presents statistical challenges that make it difficult to be sure which features are true indicators of the disease.
+Large feature space.} When analyzing neurodegenerative disease, neuroscientists typically analyze specific brain regions, fiber statistics, and tensor measures.
+The whole brain can be decomposed into dozens to hundreds of regions, and the features can be extracted separately for each region~\cite{zheng2014dti}.
+The total feature space is very large when compared to the number of available calibrated brain scans~\cite{thomason2011diffusion}.
+This presents statistical challenges when identifying which features are true indicators of the disease.

 \textbf{Problem 2.
-Fiber microstructure and DTI measurements.} Structural and statistical differences have been reported in many brain regions~\cite{zhang2015diffusion, wei2016combined,aarabi2015statistical}.
-Aarabi et al. suggested that fibers interconnecting multiple lobes may be especially atrophied, and that fiber volume and average length could indicate damage~\cite{aarabi2015statistical}.
-Some studies suggest that posterior cortical atrophy begins in the left hemisphere before the right~\cite{claassen2016cortical}.
-Other researchers found that PD begins in specific regions, but ultimately affects the whole brain~\cite{olde2013disrupted, yau2018network}.
+Fiber microstructure and DTI measurements.} Structural and statistical differences have been reported in many brain regions~\cite{zhang2015diffusion, aarabi2015statistical,wei2016combined,xu2021vector}.
+Aarabi et~al. suggested that fibers interconnecting multiple lobes may be especially atrophied and the corresponding fiber volume and average length could indicate damage~\cite{aarabi2015statistical}.
+Some studies suggested that posterior cortical atrophy begins in the left hemisphere before the right~\cite{claassen2016cortical}.
+Other researchers found that PD begins in specific regions but ultimately affects the whole brain~\cite{olde2013disrupted,yau2018network}.
 However, different studies sometimes come to contradictory conclusions~\cite{zhang2015diffusion, wen2016white}.
-Overall, we still don't completely understand the anatomical changes.
+Overall, we still do not completely understand the anatomical changes.